Cpharh398/terminal_snake/README.md

 #run

-You need to have python installed then run python3 main.py or python main.py
+You need to have python installed and the keyboard module then run python3 main.py or python main.py

+#To install the keyboard module
+run pip install keyboard